HOW FAST IS MY INTERNET?

 Check your upload and download internet speed as well as the quality and performance of your connection to confirm you are achieving the speeds you are paying for and that your connection meets your business internet requirements.

-Internet Speedtest is Flash-based test of Upload and Download speed that works with most operating systems (see warning below about the next four Java tests) and can test connections up to 50 Mbps.
+Internet Speedtest is an HTML5-based test of Upload and Download speed that works with most operating systems (see warning below about the next four Java tests) and can test connections up to 100 Mbps.
 Capacity Speed uses multiple TCP streams to find the maximum sustainable transfer rate of your connection, reporting on a dozen variables, and most closely measures your total available bandwidth.
 VoIP tests the most common codec for VoIP, G.729.
 It measures six variables affecting VoIP, including jitter, packets lost, packets disgarded and packets out of order.
 Video tests streaming web video (like YouTube), using H.262 compression at 160×120.
 Capacity (UDP) measures how much data a connection can sustain before data is lost.

 Capacity Speed Test

 Use this test to identify problems that cause erratic data flow resulting in a low quality experience.
 Measures the true quality and application throughput of a connection.
 If a connection is having problems this test will help to pinpoint the problem.

 Use this test if you are experiencing poor quality audio or loss of audio on VoIP calls.
 Measures VoIP/SIP quality and performance.
 The test will identify the two main problems of high Jitter (erratic data flow) and packet loss/discards (dropped data).

 Use this test if you are having problems viewing streaming video such as YouTube.
 Measures RTSP video and interlaced audio to identify high packet jitter and packet loss that causes poor quality video.